aikchar/snap-python37/README.md

         $ make all

-This is an all-in-one target that runs the *build*, *test*, and *promote* steps.
+This is an all-in-one target that runs the *build*, *get-snap*, *test*, and *clean* steps.

         $ make build

 Creates a container to build the snap and builds the snap.

-, test installs
-the snap in the same container, and finally copies the snap to local filesystem.
+        $ make get-snap

+Creates a container to copy out the snap to the *snap* directory.

         $ make test

-The *test* target is only supported on local build with ``make``.
-Creates a container to copy out the snap.
-Creates another container to install the snap and test that it works.
+Creates a container to install the snap and test that it works.

-        $ make promote-snap

-Copies snap from *test* directory to a newly created *snap* directory.
-This means the snap is ready for distribution.

 # Clean

         $ make clean

-* Destroys the container
+* Destroys any container created in this workflow

 # Destroy

         $ make destroy

 * Run all steps in *clean*
-* Removes the snap from the local filesystem
+* Removes the snap from local filesystem
 * Removes any directories created in ``make`` target(s)

 # Notes